gaelrenoux/tranzactio/README.md

 ### Unit Testing

-When unit testing, you typically use `ZIO.succeed` for your queries, instead of an SQL query.
+When unit testing, you typically use `ZIO.succeed` for your queries, instead of an actual SQL query.
 However, the type signature still requires a Database, which you need to provide.
 `Database.none` exists for this purpose: it satisfies the compiler, but does not provide a usable Database (so don't try to run any actual SQL queries against it).
 ```scala